Policy Number: HR-31

 - Vacation Leave is not included in the determination of overtime compensation.

-- The maximum amount of Vacation Leave that can be carried over from year to year is 280 hours.
-Once a Professional Staff Member's Vacation Leave bank reaches the maximum carryover allowance accruals will stop until Vacation Leave falls below that maximum.
+- Effective July 1, 2013, the maximum amount of Vacation Leave that can be carried over from year to year is 280 hours.
+Once a Professional Staff Member’s Vacation Leave bank reaches the maximum carryover allowance accruals will stop until Vacation Leave falls below that maximum.

-- The maximum amount of accrued and unused vacation leave that will be paid out upon separation from employment is 200 hours.
+- Effective July 1, 2020, the maximum amount of accrued and unused vacation leave that will be paid out upon separation from employment is 100 hours.

 - The immediate supervisor is responsible for maintaining attendance records and for ensuring proper recording of Vacation Leave on payroll timesheets or leave reports, as applicable.